AIT-brainlab/aibrainlab.co/content/en/_index.md

 f2_desc: Specialized in providing solutions to medical imaging using AI and image-text multimodal models.

 use_cases_title: Demo
-use_cases_slogan: This is what you can do
+use_cases_slogan: This is what our AI Brain Engine can do

 use_cases_title1: Customer Support
 use_cases_desc1: Provides 24/7 customer support, assisting users with product inquiries, troubleshooting, and order status updates efficiently and accurately.